 Industrially produced tamarind pastes are often pasteurized and not raw.
 Organic pastes usually consist only of tamarinds and water.
 Conventional products can contain salt, sugar and other additives. are usually vegan, gluten-free and lactose-free, but to be sure, always read the ingredients list.

-The availability of tamarind paste varies depending on the size of the store, catchment area, etc. Our recorded food prices for the DA-CH countries can be found above under the ingredient image - and by clicking on them you can see their development at different suppliers.
+The availability of tamarind paste varies depending on the size of the store, catchment area, etc. Our recorded food prices for the DA-CH countries can be found above under the ingredient image - and by clicking you can see their development at various suppliers.

 Storage tips